-Finished goods, work-in-process, raw materials and packaging materials a.
-Petrochemicals b.
+Finished goods, work-in-process, raw materials and packaging materials

+- a.
+Petrochemicals - Cost is determined using the moving average costing method.
+Cost of finished goods and work-in-process includes direct materials and labor and a proportion of manufacturing overhead costs based on actual goods processed and produced. - b.
 Branded consumer foods, agro-industrial and commodity food products

-Cost is determined using the moving average costing method.
-Cost of finished goods and work-inprocess includes direct materials and labor and a proportion of manufacturing overhead costs based on actual goods processed and produced.